-In addition to the normal tariff rates charged for energy sales, a fuel surcharge is calculated which is based on the difference between the cost of fuel used to generate energy sales in the current month and the average fuel price for the 12 months preceding January of the current year.
-The surcharge is recovered by applying the month's surcharge rate to units billed in the following month.
+In addition to the normal tariff rates charged for energy sales, a fuel surcharge cost adjustment is calculated based on the difference between the cost of fuel used to generate energy sales in the current month and the average fuel price for the 12 months preceding January of the current year.
+Where the cost of fuel used is more than the preceding 12 months' average fuel price, then the difference is considered to be a fuel surcharge.
+Where the cost of fuel used is less than the preceding 12 months' average fuel price, then the difference is considered to be a reduction to the base tariff.
 The provision for unbilled fuel surcharge revenue/rebate is included in accrued income.